top of page

 - God only asks you to make a commitment to Him, never to a pastor or local church.

-2) God placed me under the apostle’s authority, I must submit to him.
+2) God placed me under the leadership's authority, I must submit to them.

 - We are only under the authority of God and His word and to conscience.